Debs founded the group and co-ordinates all of its activities. She’s also the first point of contact for people making enquiries.

 Nano is the group’s Events Manager and Historian.
 He helps to make sure all our events run smoothly and whenever we visit ancient sites and other interesting places, he gives us a background of its history and/or pagan significance so we can appreciate what we’re seeing.

 Tina organises some of our group activities and helps to coordinate events.
-She helps find speakers for our moot, plan rituals, group trips and arrange handfastings etc.
+She helps find speakers for our moot and plan group trips

 Farmer Jeff is LPC’s Keeper of the Stones.
 He regularly tends the stone circle by keeping the grass mown and the area litter free.
 He’s also our Fire Marshall and makes sure everyone stays safe around any bonfires.